enekoegiguren/awsEC2_yourfirstdatajob/README.md

 You can monitor the AWS services and the performance of the application using AWS CloudWatch.
 Logs for the Lambda functions and other services can be found in the CloudWatch dashboard.

-## Acknowledgments

-- [Streamlit](https://streamlit.io/) for providing an easy-to-use framework for building interactive web applications.
-- AWS for offering a wide range of cloud services that facilitate data processing and storage.